tonethar/IGME-430-Spring-2021/core-skills/6-first-node-web-service.md

 <hr>

-- Watch the video to see how to format the number as JSON - it should look like this wehn you are done
+- Watch the video to see how to format the number as JSON - it should look like this when you are done

  <hr>